dbeaubien/CodeSnippets/README.md

 # CodeSnippets
 A tool to allow 4D developers to easily store and re-use their favorite 4D code snippets.
+The component was developed in project mode with classes using 4D v18 R5.

 ## Overview
 This component allows you to quickly define and use code snippets by a simple double-click of your mouse.